-Student Wellbeing Committee - Ruthika
+Student Wellbeing Committee - Aparajita

-I can confidently say the nurturing and warm atmosphere at Kendrick School, created by supportive staff and peers, is unparalleled.
-No matter how big or small, there is an incredible Student Welfare Team, as well as counsellors, willing to listen to any issues you may be facing.
-The importance of talking about and looking after your mental health is emphasised and encouraged, without the fear of being judged by others and I believe this is pivotal to building the close-knit community we have for us all to thrive in, which allows us to flourish in whatever we choose to do.
-A-levels are challenging, but your teachers will ensure to make that transition as smooth as possible to make sure you don't feel overwhelmed by your work, through reasonable deadlines, dropin sessions and positive classroom environments, allowing you to reach your full potential.
+Joining Kendrick in Year 12, I can confidently say the nurturing and warm atmosphere at Kendrick School, created by supportive staff and peers is unparalleled.
+No matter how big or small your problems are, there is a Student Welfare Team, as well as counsellors dedicated to creating a compassionate and supportive environment where every student feels valued and heard.

+There is a strong framework of support where students feel encouraged, without the fear of being judged by others and I believe this is pivotal to building the close-knit community we have for us all to thrive in.
+We strongly emphasise the importance of mental health, encouraging open discussions which allows us to flourish in whatever we choose to do.
+Alevels can be challenging, but communicating with staff will ensure the transition is as smooth as possible by making sure you don't feel overwhelmed by your work, through reasonable deadlines, drop-in sessions and positive classroom environments, allowing you to reach your full potential.
+The wide variety of events throughout the year that we organise, allows you to integrate into student life here at Kendrick, where we support charities, give back to the community and most importantly make fond memories.

-Community Committee - Riya
+Community Committee - Wallaree